 So I did research on how to manage the fibromyalgia pain and fatigue on my own.
 Several fibrowarriors recommended Infrared Saunas for fibromyalgia pain.
 I couldn’t afford a full-size infrared sauna nor did I have the space for one.
 And I also couldn’t justify the expense unless I was certain it would work and I would use it.
 I’m a very frugal person.
 I even have a NO button to veto purchases.

 I found small portable saunas on Amazon.
 Some you have to lay on the ground.
 That just doesn’t appeal to me.
 So I concentrated on the ones you sit on a chair and zip up the sauna to your neck.
 I checked reviews and found one to order.
 I came quickly and was easy to set up.
 Bonus is that I can fold it up and take it with me.
 Now that I have used it for a year, I can review it for you.

 The package you receive is not too heavy, just bulky.
 Open it up and you have a folded sauna and a folded chair.
 Oh, and the foam pad.
 Unfold the sauna with the zipper facing you.
 Take the foam pad and put it inside.
 It is the floor of your sauna.
 Unfold the chair and place it inside not too close to the back.
 There is an infrared panel on the back wall and both sides.
 Lay the heated foot pad in front of the chair.
 Plug the sauna in.
 There is a controller and two handy pockets accessible through zippers for your hands to come out.

 How I Use One

-Towels on the seat and over the back will soak up any sweat.
+Towels on the seat and over the back will soak up any sweat and make the seat more comfy.
 I use my sauna at least 3 times a week for 30 minutes at a time at 150 degrees.
 I will do an extra session if I am experiencing more pain than usual (flares, what can I say).
 When you first start you might want to start with 15 minutes at the lowest temperature which is 130 degrees.